Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 Amy and Philip freshened up, changed clothes and then joined Peter in the living room.
 Philip noticed the painting of Mt.
 Kelso hanging over the mantle and took a moment studying it.
 Seeing his interest Peter commented that his mother had painted it.

-“Ah, my Mount Kelso” said Susan cheerily as she entered the room with a tray of containing tea and cookies.
-“There’s a story behind that picture but I won’t bore you with it now” she added.
+“Ah, my Mount Kelso,” said Susan cheerily as she entered the room with a tray of tea and biscuits.

 The picture seemed familiar to Philip but he couldn’t place it.
 When Susan called it Mt.
 Kelso, Philip immediately thought of Amy’s previous husband but that had just been a photograph, not a painting on a large piece of canvas.